akretion/ak-odoo-incubator/purchase_task/README.rst

 ==============

 This modules is useful to keep track of purchase orders.
-It make use of tasks and compute stages.

-Stage : it's a task (project), the buyer can set manually Delivery stage : (selection), computed to relect if how the deliveries are going Delivery manufacture: (selection), computed to reflect if related mrp production orders are awaiting materials or not.
+Delivery stage : (selection), computed to relect if how the deliveries are going Delivery manufacture: (selection), computed to reflect if related mrp production orders are awaiting materials or not.